-Health insurance premiums increase on April 1st every year.
+Health insurance premiums usually increase on April 1st every year.
+In 2020, the rise has been deferred until October 1st.
 If you haven’t compared policies in the past year, you could be paying more than you need to.
 How much more will you pay?
 Use our simple 2 question private health insurance rate rise calculator to find out.Compare and switch

 According to the Department of Health, at the time of writing the industry average rate rise for 2020 is 2.92%.
 This is the lowest average increase in nearly two decades and down from the 2019 average of 3.25%.